roydukkey/dotenv-dot/README.md

 ## Usage

-Dot-notation variables are those which contain a dot (.) in there name.
+Dot-notation variables are those which contain a dot (.) in their name.
 Add dot-notation variables to the `.env` file like any other variable.

 ```dosini
 MAIL_CONFIG.service=gmail